 Inflation-indexed bond risk.
 Any rise in interest rates may cause inflation-indexed bonds to decline in price, hurting fund performance.
 If interest rates rise due to reasons other than inflation, the fund's investment in these securities may not be fully protected from the effects of rising interest rates.
-The fund may be subject to a greater risk of rising interest rates due to the current period of historically low rates.
+The fund may be subject to a greater risk of rising interest rates following periods of low rates, including the current low rate period.
 The performance of any bonds that are indexed to non-US rates of inflation may be higher or lower than those indexed to US inflation rates.
 The fund's actual returns could fail to match the real rate of inflation.